Parrot-Developers/Samples/README.md

 #### [RollingSpiderPiloting](https://github.com/ARDroneSDK3/Samples/tree/master/iOS/RollingSpiderPiloting)
 This example enables you to **connect** to a RollingSpider and **send and receive commands** to pilot it and get its battery level.

-Non runnable samples
+Non runnable samples extracted from FreeFlight3
 -------------------

-They are located in the Android and iOS folders.
+They are located in the Android/FeeFlight3Extract/ and iOS/FeeFlight3Extract/ folders.
-You can't compile them because of missing files.
+You can't compile them because of missing files due to closed sources copyright.
 They are here to give you a full example on how to create the interface between drones and the controllers.

 The device controllers are used as an interface between the products and the controller.